biopython/biopython/.github/PULL_REQUEST_TEMPLATE.md

 already, or do not wish to be listed. (*This acknowledgement is optional.*)

 <!--- Briefly describe the changes included in this pull request below
- !--- starting with the words 'Closes issue #... --->
+ !--- starting with 'Closes issue #...' if appropriate --->

 Closes issue #...